chromiumembedded/cef/tools/distrib/win/README.standard.txt

             using the files in this distribution.
 This application demonstrates the minimal functionality required to create a browser window.

+cmake       Contains CMake configuration files shared by all targets.

 Debug       Contains libcef.dll, libcef.lib and other components required to
             build and run the debug version of CEF-based applications.
 By default these files should be placed in the same directory as the